NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Most of the burden falls with the parent zone since they have to understand the delegation's intent for use of dry-run DNSSEC.
-If the parent does not accept DS records, they need to provide a means so that the child can mark the DNSKEY(s) as dry-run DNSSEC.
+If the parent does not accept DS records, they need to provide a means so that the child can mark the provided DNSKEY(s) as dry-run DNSSEC.
 This can be achieved either by a flag on the parent's interface, or their willingness to accept and inspect DS records that accompany DNSKEYs for use of the DRY-RUN DS Type Digest Algorithm.